-Random Staff: The audit team selected random staff for interviews by selecting from the available staff present during the on-site review.
-A total of ten correctional officers were selected for the random staff interviews.
-LCF's custody staff work eight hours on three shifts.
-The three shifts are 2am-10am, 10am-6pm, and 6pm to 2am.
-Four correctional officers were chosen from 10am-6pm and 6pm-2am shifts.
-Two correctional officers were selected from 2am-10am shift.
+Random Staff: As much as possible the audit team attempted to randomize the staff selected for random interviews by selecting from the available staff present during the on-site review.
+A total of twelve correctional officers were selected for the random staff interviews.
+NCF's correctional staff work eight hours on three shifts.
+The three shifts are 12am-8am, 8am-4pm, and 4pm to 12am.
+Four correctional officers were chosen from 8am-4pm and 4pm-12am shifts.
+Three correctional officers were selected from 12am-8am shift.
+One 8am-4pm staff was selected at NCFE.
 Additionally, four non-security staff were selected based on their job responsibilities.
-Interviews were conducted in a private office.
-At the beginning of the interview, each staff member was informed that their participation was on a voluntary basis and upon gaining the staff's permission to begin, the Random Staff protocol was used to conduct the interviews.
-A total of 14 random staff were interviewed.
+Interviews were conducted private.
+At the beginning of the interview the staff was informed that their participation was voluntary and upon gaining the staff's permission to begin the Random Staff protocol was used to conduct the interviews.
+A total of 16 random staff were interviewed.

 Specialized Staff: Specialized staff were interviewed by different members of the audit team as when feasible.
 Attempts were made to randomize the staff from different shifts and locations from inside the facility.
-The Agency Head interview was used from the audit two weeks before.
 The breakdown of the specialized staff interviews is as follows: